hasanm5583/sep10-freedom-project/blog/entry02.md

 My two commitments outside of school that I mentioned in my previous blog were Karate and Cross Country.
 Cross Country Season has come to an End So it's not a concern anymore.
 I know am on HSTAT's Swim team.
 Which we are supposed to have practice everyday.
 But to give myself time for my freedom projects and karate I only go to Karate and Swim practice twice a week on different days to have time to work on my freedom project.

 ## how to google
-Since this Freedom project is about technologies that already do and will exist in the ## treatment of CP.
+Since this Freedom project is about technologies that already do and will exist in the  treatment of CP.
+Since one of the treatments for CP is physical Therapy.
+I researched Softwares/hardwares that exist in Physical therapy services.
+To find technologies like the Exoskeleton and Locomat.
 [Previous](entry01.md)  [Next](entry03.md)

 [Home](../README.md)